rzounlom/karaoke-battle/TOURNAMENT_MODE_ACTION_PLAN.md

 - Validate turn is IN_PROGRESS
 - Update turn score and status
 - Update participant total score
+- **Award XP to signed-in users** (`hasAccount: true`):
+  - Calculate XP from score using `calculateExperienceFromScore()`
+  - Update user's experience and level in database
+  - Only authenticated users with accounts receive XP
+  - Temporary/guest users do NOT receive XP
 - Trigger next turn creation
 - Return updated leaderboard